Specify dates and times using crontab syntax

 • Dash

-Dashes (-) define a range of values.
-For example, 2-4 in the hours field means hours between 2 and 4, inclusive, that is, "2,3, and 4".
+Use dashes (-) to define a range of values.
+For example, 2-4 in the hours field means the hours between 2 and 4, inclusively, that is, "2, 3, and 4".

-ZendHQ JobQueue cron expressions also support overflowing ranges like FRI-MON, which is expanded to "FRI,SAT,SUN,MON".
+ZendHQ JobQueue cron expressions also support overflowing ranges like FRI-MON, which is expanded to FRI,SAT,SUN,MON.

 • Slash